 Going back to in-person learning and restarting (or rebuilding) your music program has its own set of challenges.
 As your school’s leader, administrator, or music educator, be informed about national, state, and local guidance for opening a safe and healthy music classroom.
-We are collecting the newest resources from experts in the field to help your school plan for the 2021-22 school year.
+We are collecting the newest resources from experts in the field to help your school plan and implement procedures for the 2021-22 school year.

 ✓ Check out the latest guidance from the Centers for Disease Control and Prevention (CDC), as of July 27, 2021.